 - NYC restaurants, bars may only offer takeout, delivery.

-- Non-essential NJ businesses must close or do business remotely to stop the spread.
+- Non-essential NJ businesses must remain closed or do business remotely to stop the spread of the coronavirus.

 - Gov. Murphy announces 90-day mortgage relief, no evictions.